This example shows how to use the

 randn to use the Mersenne Twister generator algorithm, after seeding it with 0.

-selects the Combined Multiplicative Recursive generator algorithm, which supports some parallel features that the Mersenne Twister does not.
+selects the Combined Multiple Recursive generator algorithm, which supports some parallel features that the Mersenne Twister does not.

 selects the generator algorithm that was the default in MATLAB 4.0.